“The frame announces that between the part of reality that was cut away and this part, there is a difference.”

 -Rosalind E. Krauss

 Let’s find the perfect frame for your art!
 I have tailored my art print sizes to fit standard frames available at Michaels, Target, and your favorite online shops.
 For the best preservation and presentation, I highly recommend you consult a local framer.
 They are professionals who can help your artwork last longer.
 Below are my favorite framers in Sacramento and the San Francisco Bay Area.
-I do not recommend Michaels or Joann’s for framing.
+I do not recommend Michaels for full framing (just mat-cutting).

 My Take on Framing